-The concert begins at 4pm and finishes at about 5.45pm, with a 20-minute interval.

-I'm running late!

-Latecomers will be admitted if there is a suitable break in the performance.
+The concert begins at 4pm and finishes at about 5.45pm, with a 20-minute interval. Ż I'm running late!
+Latecomers will be admitted if there is a suitable break in the performance. × Please ...

-Please...

 Switch any watch alarms and mobile phones to silent during the performance.
 Please don't ...
 Take photos or recordings during the performance - save it for the curtain call.

 Use a hearing aid?
 Please use our induction loop - just switch your hearing aid to T setting on entering the hall.

 Need a break?
 You can leave at any time and be readmitted if there is a suitable break in the performance, or during the interval.
 Looking for refreshments?

-Bars are located on Levels -1, G and 1.

-Looking for the toilets?
+Bars are located on Levels -1, G and 1. Ċ Looking for the toilets?
 The nearest toilets, including accessible toilets, are located on Levels G, 1 and 2.

 Carrying bags and coats?
 Drop them off at our free cloak room on Level -1.

-Her Stories with Samantha Ege

-Sun 1 Dec 4pm, Milton Court Concert Hall

-Samantha Ege piano

-Florence Price Piano Sonata

-- 1 Andante Allegro

-- 2 Andante

-- 3 Scherzo

-Camila Cortina Bello Bravura

-Interval 20 minutes

-Odaline de la Martinez Studies in Rhythm world premiere

-- 1 Distant Drums

-- 2 3s and 4s

-- 3 Simple Melody

-- 4 Con Salsa

-Chen Yi Variations on Awariguli

-Gabriela Ortiz Preludio e Estudio No 3

-Produced by the Barbican

-Programme produced by Harriet Smith All information correct at time of printing Printed by APS Group on Edixion Offset FSC Mix Credit
+Her Stories with Samantha Ege Sun 1 Dec 4pm, Milton Court Concert Hall Samantha Ege piano Florence Price Piano Sonata 1 Andante - Allegro 2 Andante 3 Scherzo Camila Cortina Bello Bravura Interval 20 minutes Odaline de la Martinez Studies in Rhythm world premiere 1 Distant Drums 2 3s and 4s 3 Simple Melody 4 Con Salsa Chen Yi Variations on Awariguli Gabriela Ortiz Preludio e Estudio No 3 Produced by the Barbican Programme produced by Harriet Smith All information correct at time of printing Printed by APS Group on Edixion Offset FSC Mix Credit

+The City of London Corporation is the founder and principal funder LONDON of the Barbican Centre

 Samantha Ege makes an eagerly anticipated return to Milton Court for a programme that marries the music of her beloved Florence Price with that of other under-represented composers, taking us from Cuba and Mexico to China.
 This afternoon's programme Her Stories is inspired by Samantha Ege's first book South Side Impresarios: How Race Women Transformed Chicago's Classical Music Scene.
 The book dives into the musical community of Florence Price and starts with her journey on the South Side of Chicago.
 Ege explains: